dvcrn/ex_openai/README.md

   http_headers: [
     {"OpenAI-Beta", "assistants=v1"}
   ],
-  # optional http client, useful for testing purpose
+  # optional http client, useful for testing purposes on dependent projects
-  # if unset the the default is HTTPoison
+  # if unset the default client is ExOpenAI.Client
-  http_client: HTTPoison
+  http_client: ExOpenAI.Client
 ```

 You can also pass `api_key` and `organization_key` directly by passing them into the `opts` argument when calling the openai apis: